doublez13/pystub/README.md

 - Implement optional caching

 ## License
-This project is licensed under the 2-Clause BSD License
+This project is licensed under the 2-Clause BSD License.

 ## Acknowledgements
 Thanks to Peter Lowe for maintaining a fantastic blocklist for ad servers: https://pgl.yoyo.org/as/